 Apprehension about becoming a foster family is a very normal feeling.
 It’s good to take the responsibility seriously and realize that it is a big commitment.

 A great way to support foster families and children is to become licensed to provide respite care.
-This is temporary, short-term care for children (10 days or less and is needed when a child’s foster family has an emergency, goes on vacation, becomes ill, or just needs a break.
-Respite parents have to be trained and screened just as foster parents do, but the commitment is not as great because the children are only with you for short periods of time.
+This is temporary, short-term care for children (10 days or less) and is needed when a child’s foster family has an emergency, becomes ill, or genuinely just needs a break.
+Respite parents have to be trained and screened just as foster/adoptive parents do, but the commitment is not as great because the children are only with you for short periods of time.

 Can single people be foster parents?